 Note.
-Because results are currently loaded whilst the geometry has been modified, the mesh will have been locked and the updated joint mesh arrangement will not be immediately visible.
+Again a "Results are out of date" warning will be seen.
+In addition, because results are currently loaded whilst the geometry has been modified, the mesh will have been locked and the updated joint mesh arrangement will not be immediately visible.
 The mesh assignments will still be present for those lines and the model will solve, but to see the updated mesh arrangement the mesh can be unlocked prior to a re-solve taking place: